HyMap: eliciting hypotheses in early-stage software startups using cognitive mapping: Evaluation

-An evident aspect regarding these two types mentioned above of hypotheses is the prevalence of the founders' previous experience as evidence to support.
+A common aspect regarding the two types of hypotheses mentioned above is the prevalence of founders' previous experience to support these statements' validity.
 Although the interviewees' claim of validity, there was no systematic approach to evaluate these hypotheses and, consequently, a risk that they are not valid, leading to the development of unneeded solutions.

 Regarding product hypotheses, the founders considered these hypotheses validated for the two cases (F and G) where the initial product was ready.
-For case E, since the product development has not started, the founder believes that the hypotheses had not been validated.
+For case E, since the product development had not started, the founder believes that the hypotheses had not been validated.
 In all cases, founders generally considered the hypotheses as high risk to the product viability.

 Regarding the feedback about the technique, all founders answered that it allowed them to see their business idea better.
 Although not highlighting unnoticed elements, founders claimed that the practice gave a structured form to the product idea.